 Commercial Squat Racks

 I’m not a fan of squat racks for a home gym.
-I couldn’t find a single squat rack that had adjustable safety pipes for anywhere near the price tag that would warrant buying it over a power cage.
+When writing this article I couldn’t find a single squat rack that had adjustable safeties for anywhere near the price tag that would warrant buying it over a power cage.
 Freemotion Fitness makes a squat rack that adjusts for $1300.
-No reason to spend that kind of money and not get a pull-up bar, or not have the option to bench or adjust for height.
+There is no reason to spend that kind of money and not get a pull-up bar, or to not have the option to bench or adjust for height.
 Squat racks are for commercial gyms.
-Buy a power rack, not a commercial squat rack.

 ♦ ♦ ♦

-Full-Size Power Racks
+Full-Size Power Racks Review

 Legend Fitness 3133 Power Cage

-As with all Legend exercise equipment, you can’t really go wrong.
-Made with 3″ x 3″ steel tubing, the Legend 3133 Power Rack is 88″ high, and has a 60″ x 68″ footprint.
-It has the standard 2″ hole pattern, J-hooks, pipe safety system, pull-up bar, and built in plate storage.
+As with all Legend exercise equipment, you really can’t go wrong.
+Made with 3″ x 3″ steel tubing, the Legend 3133 Power Rack is 88″ high and has a large 60″ x 68″ footprint.
+It has a standard 2″ hole pattern, J-hooks, pipe safety system, pull-up bar, and built in plate storage.

 Vulcan Standard 3×3 Power Rack

 There are a couple of things that set this rack apart from the Rogue.
-For starters, the feet of the Vulcan Standard are at 9″x9″ – a massive footprint that will allow you to use this unit without anchoring in most cases.
+For starters, the feet of the Vulcan Standard are 9″x9″; a massive footprint that will allow you to use this unit without anchoring in most cases.
 Of course you can still anchor if you plan to use accessories that require anchoring; the holes are there.

 Rogue RML-490C Power Rack

-There is a RML-490 that is offered in black powder coat for about $100 less ($983 versus $1075) and they both have the same technical specifications, but there are some minor cosmetic differences (other than the obvious color choices).
+There is a RML-490 that is offered in black powder coat for about $100 less ($983 versus $1075) and they both have the same technical specifications, but there are some cosmetic differences (other than the obvious color choices).
 For instance, the 490C uses black zinc hardware instead of bright zinc, and the rear crossmember is a classy black nameplate with ‘ROGUE’ stamped in stainless steel.

-Rogue R3 and RML-3 Power Racks
+Rogue R-3 and RML-3 Power Racks

 Rogue RM-3 Bolt Together and RM-390 Flat Footed Rack

-Even beefier than the R3 and RML-3 covered above, the RM-3 and RM-390F are as solid as they come.
-Both of these racks are variants of the standard RM-3.
-All Monster racks use thick 3″x3″ 11-gauge steel for the uprights and are assembled with massive 1″ hardware.
-Monster racks also have the heaviest-duty accessories available including monolifts, safety straps, drop-ins, and more.
+Even beefier than the R-3 and RML-3 covered above, the RM-3 Bolt Together and RM-390 Flat Foot are as solid as they come.
+Both of these racks are variants of the standard RM-3, and like all Rogue Monster racks they use thick 3″ x 3″ 11-gauge steel for the uprights, and are assembled with massive 1″ hardware.
+Monster racks also have the heavy-duty add-ons that are not available on lesser racks; including monolifts, safety straps, drop-ins, and more.

 Titan HD Imported Power Rack

 I get asked about this rack often enough that I figured I should just add it and talk about it.
-The Titan HD is basically an imported copy-cat of the Rogue R3, and for significantly less money.
+The Titan HD is basically an imported copy-cat of the Rogue R-3, and for significantly less money.
 The specs on paper are almost completely identical, but the quality is literally night and day.
 There is a lot wrong with this rack that can’t be seen in an image.

 Valor BD-11 Economy Power Rack

 I’ve decided to include one full-size economy rack as a way to sort of illustrate why I prefer the mid- to high-range power racks.
-I selected this Valor rack out of the hundreds of cheap, imported racks because if you straight up can’t afford an American-made rack and are inevitably going to buy an import, at least this is one of the better options.
-It’s not perfect, but it will do until you need and can afford better.
+I selected this Valor rack out of the hundreds of cheap, imported racks because if you straight up can’t afford an American-made rack and you are inevitably going to buy an import, at least this is one of the better options.
+It is not perfect, but it will do until you need and can afford better.

 ♦ ♦ ♦